 This true short story introduces the reader to the little known African forest elephant.
-It then relates how, in London, a young elephant on its way by air to Nigeria, West Africa, changed for ever the lives of a British man and an American woman who had yet to meet.
-Please note that all references in the text to the present time = 2016.
+It also relates how, in London, a young elephant on its way by air to Nigeria, West Africa, changed for ever the lives of a British man and an American woman who had yet to meet.
+All references in the text to the present time = 2016.